-The World Health Organization (WHO) has declared the 2022 mpox (monkeypox/MPX) outbreak a Public Health Emergency of International Concern (PHEIC).
+The World Health Organization (WHO) declared the mpox (monkeypox/MPX) outbreak a Public Health Emergency of International Concern (PHEIC) in 2022.

-Below, get free access to key research on mpox and other types of orthopoxvirus such as smallpox as well as resources examining the stigma of disease and the role of media and communication during health crises.
+Below, browse key research on mpox and other types of orthopoxvirus such as smallpox as well as resources examining the stigma of disease and the role of media and communication during health crises.

 - Origins and background of the outbreak

 - Vaccination strategy

 - Tackling health-related stigma

 You can publish your mpox research and insights in the F1000 monkeypox collection or in a journal.